schependom/DTU_ml-ops-project/reports/README.md

 ![W&B sweep dashboard showing multiple runs](figures/sweep.jpg)

 The parallel coordinates plot below visualizes how our swept hyperparameters—learning rate (`optimizer.lr`) and batch size (`training.batch_size`)—affect validation loss.
-Lower validation loss (lighter colors) appears to correlate with learning rates around 1e-4 to 2e-4 and batch sizes in the 64-128 range.
-This visualization helped us identify promising hyperparameter regions and select the best-performing configuration for our final model.
+Lower validation loss (lighter colors) appears to correlate with learning rates around 1e-4 to 2e-4 and batch sizes of 128.
+This visualization helped us identify promising hyperparameter regions which could be used to select the best hyperparameters for the final model.

 ![Parallel coordinates plot of hyperparameter sweep](figures/sweep_opt.jpg)